 – Lars von Lackum, Chief Executive Officer of LEG Immobilien SE (CEO)

-Our Statement of Core Values sets out our company's purpose and strategy, as well as the values that form the basis of our dealings with customers, employees, investors, business partners and society.
+Our Declaration of Core Values contains the objective and strategy of our Company as well as the values that form the basis of our dealings with customers, employees, investors, business partners and society.

-Our Code of Conduct specifies LEG's mission statement and translates the values it contains for everyday business into rules for the conduct of our employees and managers.
-It contains rules for areas such as corruption prevention, conflicts of interest, information and data protection, discrimination and protection of company property and applies to all individuals working for LEG.
-Details of these standards of conduct are set out in Group-wide internal regulations and guidelines, which are published on the intranet.
+Our Code of Conduct specifies LEG's mission statement and translates the values contained therein into binding rules of conduct for our employees and managers in their day-to-day business.
+Among other things, it contains provisions on preventing corruption, avoiding conflicts of interest, information security and data protection as well as protecting human rights and the environment.
+The Code of Conduct applies to all individuals working for LEG.
+Details of these standards of behaviour contained are set out in internal regulations and guidelines that apply throughout the Group.

-For the area of data protection, an external Data Protection Officer advises on data protection regulations and monitors compliance with them.
-The Data Protection Officer is available to LEG's management, employees, tenants and business partners as well as the supervisory authority as a contact person if required.
-The CMS is reviewed as part of an annual risk inventory.
-In addition, compliance risks and countermeasures are recorded and evaluated quarterly by the risk management system.
+In the area of data protection, an external Data Protection Officer advises on existing data protection regulations and monitors compliance with them.
+In addition, an internal Data Protection Management Team is responsible for implementing data protection at LEG and advising the specialist departments.
+The Data Protection Officer and the internal Data Protection Management Team are available as contact persons for LEG's management, employees, tenants and business partners as well as the supervisory authority.